 Sherwood Shores Chapel was a nondenominational community church from its dedication in 1962 until September 1980 when the congregation voted to become associated with the Reformed Presbyterian Church Evangelical Synod (RPCES).
 In 1982, RPCES joined with the Presbyterian Church in America (PCA).
 In October 1982, additional space was needed and a library, conference room, office and storage space was added.

 On July 20, 1988, Rev, Kyle Thurman passed from this life to be with his Savior.
 In January 1989, Rev, Don Darling was installed as pastor.
 In August of 1993, Rev. David Farbishel was installed as Pastor.
 In December 1996, a new addition consisting of two new bathrooms, classroom and a pastor’s study were completed.
 In February 2002, Rev. Randy Pemberton was installed as pastor.
 In September 2006, Rev, David Frierson was installed as Pastor.
 In January 2018, the Chapel’s congregation voted to leave the PCA and become a nondenominational community church once again.
 In January 2018, Rev Timothy Hammons was installed as pastor but resigned in June 2018.
+On December 30, 2018 Pastor Bobby Baker was installed as our current pastor under our new Non-Denominational Church.

 During the 56 years the Chapel has been in existence, its primary purpose has been: a) to proclaim the Gospel of Jesus Christ to the community and the world; b) promote and support Christian principles of spiritual life and, c) provide a place of worship, study the Scriptures and fellowship among Christians.